TA Psychotherapy Advanced Course (Transactional Analysis)

 What will you study?

 TA psychotherapy aims to allow clients to change in profound ways, to improve their lives, their relational patterns and ways of being in the world.
-It allows the psychotherapist and client to work at depth, in the long term, with complex psychological problems, including some serious mental illnesses.
+It allows the psychotherapist and client to work in depth, in the long term, with complex psychological problems, including some serious mental illnesses.
 It has models that provide structure and can describe and shed light on important conscious and non-conscious processes.
 The theory can be used for reflection and to provide direction for the work.

 TA is an integrative modality, with a depth of theory that has been developed over 60 years and continues to evolve.
 Because of this, the theoretical concepts link well together and inform thinking about each other and clinical practice.
 It is an extremely robust theory that allows the psychotherapist to remain grounded, even when working with very complex clients.